kWeissenow/EMBER2/README.md

 You can trade speed with prediction quality by modifying the cropping stride used during inference (default: 16) with the `--stride` parameter (see publication for details).
 If you run out of GPU memory and/or want to compute predictions for long protein sequences, you might want to lower the default batch-size of 200 with the `--batch_size` parameter.

+# Predictions for human proteome (<3000)

+Predictions for all human proteins smaller than 3000 residues are available at [EMBER2_human](https://github.com/kWeissenow/EMBER2_human).

 # Authors
 Konstantin Weißenow, Michael Heinzinger, Burkhard Rost